mutaimwiti/rbactl/examples/postgres/README.md

 ## Setup environment

-This guide assumes that you have `postgres` set up on your computer and have enough knowledge to interact manipulate postgres databases.
+This guide assumes that you have `postgres` set up on your computer and have enough knowledge to interact with postgres databases.
 Refer to this [resource](https://www.guru99.com/introduction-postgresql.html) for quick reference.
 Follow the following steps:

 1. Create two postgres databases with names of your choice.
 2. Copy `.env.example` to `.env` and edit the environment variables to match your computer's postgres credentials and